Physics on manifolds with exotic differential structures: Spherically Symmetric Instantons and the Dirac Spectrum

 \section{Spherically Symmetric Instantons and the Dirac Spectrum}

-Any gauge field is consistent with the bundle structure, as long as it satisfies the constraint coming from the global topology, as the example we have chosen above. {We cannot solve the Dirac equation for any arbitrary gauge field consistent with the topological constraints.
+Any gauge field, as long as it satisfies the constraint coming from the global topology, is consistent with the bundle structure, as the example we have chosen above. {We cannot solve the Dirac equation for any arbitrary gauge field consistent with the topological constraints.
 We can however, obtain the exact spectrum of the Dirac operator (squared) if the gauge fields are spherically symmetric and satisfy the Yang-Mills equations of motion.
-This is obviously a special case, however, it is an example where it is clear that the exotic differential structure affects the physically observable aspects of the system.} There was much work done on ``spherically'' symmetric gauge fields which in fact automatically solve the Yang-Mills equations of motion of the gauge field, and hence are nominally spherically symmetric instantons (\ie exact solutions of the (Euclidean) Yang-Mills equations).
+This is obviously a special case, however, it is an example where it will be clear that the exotic differential structure affects the physically observable aspects of the system.} There was much work done on ``spherically'' symmetric gauge fields which in fact automatically solve the Yang-Mills equations of motion of the gauge field, and hence are nominally spherically symmetric instantons (\ie exact solutions of the (Euclidean) Yang-Mills equations).
 Such gauge field configurations are useful since it is well understood how to find the eigenvalues of the Dirac operator in their presence.
 It is these eigenvalues that give a tangible difference to the physics on $\bS^7$s with an exotic differential structure and hence give us a handle on how the physics can be different on topologically identical manifolds but with inequivalent differential structures.

 The general $G-$symmetric multi-instantons on symmetric spaces $G/H$ were studied by A. N. Schellekens \cite{Schellekens1,Schellekens2}.
 Here, we present an explicit construction in the case of the $4-$sphere $\bS^4\cong \SO(5)/\SO(4)$.
 We mostly follow the conventions and presentation of \cite{Dolan} with some precisions in the case of $\bS^4$.
 Using a decomposition $\mathfrak{so}(4)=\mathfrak su(2)\oplus \mathfrak su(2)$, each of the multi-instantons will be composed of a left $SU(2)-$multi-instanton and a right $SU(2)-$multi-instanton.